Monday, May 06, 2019

 ing it back like

-bit of a tingle,
+I got a bit of a

-and kept it to
+tingle, and kept it

-happy.
+and happy.
 Some

-times, as I hear
+times, as I am called

 that same phrase,

-tingle never goes
+the tingle never

-away.
-From the
+goes away.
+From

-moment I hear
+the moment I hear

-the tingle might
+tingle might become

-muffled heart-
+a sad muffled heart-

-beat, at best.
+beat, at best, or

-desire to run
+strong desire to run

-away and yet
+away and yet to never

-away.
-Not
+run away.
+Not from

 A word that can